+A chat app and an agent runtime both accept a prompt and return a response.
+The similarity stops at the text on your screen.
 A chat app generates text.
-An agent runtime generates text and then does things with it — reads files, calls APIs, runs commands, stores results, and picks up where it left off next time.
-The first one answers your question.
-The second one carries out your work.
+An agent runtime generates text and then does things with it — reads files, calls APIs, runs commands, stores results, and picks up where it left off.
+The first answers your question.
+The second carries out your work.

+A is a stateless text generator — you ask, it answers, and when the conversation ends everything vanishes.
 An like Hermes is a persistent environment.
 The agent holds memory across sessions, uses tools on your behalf, and can operate on a schedule without you watching.
-When the session ends, the agent remembers what it did, what it learned, and what was left unfinished.
-Next time, it picks up from there.
+Four dimensions make the difference concrete:

 Chat app